Dovias/virtual-desktop-manager.ahk/README.md

 ## Installation
 > [!CAUTION]
-> This project is relying upon Microsoft Windows undocumented Virtual Desktop API's.
+> This project is relying upon Microsoft Windows undocumented Virtual Desktop API.
 Note that this API is prone to break over updates and is not completely stable.

 - Download and install AutoHotkey v2.
 You can download this version of autohotkey by clicking [this link](https://www.autohotkey.com/download/ahk-v2.exe).
 - Download `VirtualDesktopAccessor.dll` library that's suited for your Operating System version and build.
 You can download specific version of this libarary by clicking [this link](https://github.com/Ciantic/VirtualDesktopAccessor/releases)